Letter to Incoming Employees

 - Carry out the disposition of records in accordance with agency records schedules and Federal regulations

 As you start your service with HHS, please discuss your recordkeeping requirements with your supervisor or project leader and with your program office records management representative.
 Attached is the HHS Records Management brochure designed to guide you in documenting your roles and responsibilities, along with lists of HHS Records Management Representatives.
 The Representatives are available to advise you in the proper maintenance and disposition of hard copy and electronic records.

-Erwin Weston, Department Records Officer
+Darius Taylor, Department Records Officer